LiamShandog/-Motion-Tracking-Bot/README.md

 source install/setup.bash
 ros2 run motion_tracking_bot ir_sensor_node speaker_node

-## Current state
+## To Do
-- Written code for ir sensor and actuation nodes
-- need to store depenedencies in a file
-- Created YAML + launch file for parameter defaults
+- add sound input to yaml / speaker node files
-- Need to alter speaker node to give speaker an output pin
+- See if aplay works, may need to alter speaker node to give speaker an output pin